wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    Both AI-100 and AI-102 are $165.
    The shift is from infrastructure (KeyVault, AKS, Stream Analytics) to programming C#, Python, and curl commands.

 Previous exam 774 is now been retired.
-It was based on <a target="_blank" href="https://www.youtube.com/watch?v=eJOv-TfhhzQ">VIDEO</a>: <a target="_blank" href="https://services.azureml.net/">Azure Machine Learning Studio (classic) Web Services</a>, which reflected "All Microsoft all the time" using proprietary "pickle" (pkl) model files.
+It was based on <a target="_blank" href="https://www.youtube.com/watch?v=eJOv-TfhhzQ">VIDEO</a>: <a target="_blank" href="https://services.azureml.net/">Azure Machine Learning Studio (classic)</a> web services, which reflected "All Microsoft all the time" using proprietary "pickle" (pkl) model files.
+<a target="_blank" href="https://www.coursera.org/learn/predictive-modelling-azure-machine-learning-studio/home/welcome">Classes referencing it</a> are now obsolete.

+<a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-100">DP-100: Designing and Implementing a Data Science Solution on Azure</a> makes you a "Microsoft Certified: Azure Data Scientist Associate".
+It goes into machine learning, using Azure Machine Learning.
+   * Set up an Azure Machine Learning workspace (30-35%)
+   * Run experiments and train models (25-30%)
+   * Optimize and manage models (20-25%)
+   * Deploy and consume models (20-25%)
+   <br /><br />

-<a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-090">DP-090</a> goes into implementing a Machine Learning Solution with Databricks
+<a target="_blank" href="https://microsoftlearning.github.io/dp-090-databricks-ml/">LAB</a> references <a target="_blank" href="https://github.com/MicrosoftLearning/dp-090-databricks-ml">DP-090</a> goes into implementing a Machine Learning Solution with Databricks

-<a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-100">DP-100</a> goes into machine learning, using Azure Machine Learning.

 <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-203">DP-203 Data Engineering on Microsoft Azure</a> goes into how to use machine learning in Synapse Analytics.